-Indigenous communities, including the ancestors of the tribes now known as the Nisqually Indian Tribe, Squaxin Island Tribe, and the Confederated Tribes of the Chehalis Reservation gathered shellfish and frequented the inlets and prairies of Thurston County centuries before Euro-American exploration and settlement.
+Salish Indian groups, ancestors of tribes now known as Nisqually, Squaxin Island and Chehalis Confederated Tribes gathered shellfish and frequented the inlets and prairies of Thurston County centuries before Euro-American exploration and settlement.
 The rivers of the County were long-established sites for salmon harvesting, the prairies of the county were popular hunting and plant harvesting sites, and the beaches were replete with shellfish, harvested by native peoples.

-The open prairies provided a variety of the foods which were used by the Coastal Salish people including bunch grasses, violet, camas, shooting star, sedge, kinnikinic, mosses, lichens, bracken fern, and salal.
+The open prairies provided a variety of the foods which were used by the Coastal Salish including bunch grasses, violet, camas, shooting star, sedge, kinnikinnick, mosses, lichens, bracken fern and salal.